Prabhav55221/prabhavs.github.io/_pages/about.md

 I leverage machine learning algorithms to improve human-computer interaction.
 More precisely, my research is aimed at improving the state of language processing to improve communication between human's and computers.
 I am also interested in the a **multimodal aspect of HCI** and thus some of my work is also aimed at combining NLP with other modalities - most frequently speech.

 My other research interests include:
-1. The applications of AI to medicine and healthcare.
-I have experience working with EEG processing as well as 2D and 3D MRI segmentation and anamoly detection.
-My previous work also includes leveraging NLP on open source data to analyze trends in healthcare - specifically COVID-19 related scenarios.
+1. Multimodal techniques for fake news detection along with event discrimination.
+I am working on systems that can effectively detect fake news using not just text, but other modalities of inputs as well (Images, Videos, GIFs).
 2. Automatic Question Answering Systems & Conversational AIs.
 3. AQG (Automatic Quiz Generation) Systems.
-4. Topic Modelled Extractive Text Summarization
+4. The applications of AI to medicine and healthcare.
+I have experience working with EEG processing as well as 2D and 3D MRI segmentation and anamoly detection.
+My previous work also includes leveraging NLP on open source data to analyze trends in healthcare - specifically COVID-19 related scenarios.

 You can read more about what I am doing now in the Current Research Section.
 I am still a beginner in the world of research and I am hoping to expand my knowledge in these areas by pursuing my master's in 2022.